CyVerse-learning-materials/learning-materials-home/index.rst

 CyVerse is funded entirely by the National Science Foundation under Award Numbers DBI-0735191, DBI-1265383, and DBI-1743442.

-Please cite CyVerse appropriately when you make use of our resources,
+Please cite CyVerse appropriately when you make use of our resources, see
 |CyVerse citation policy|.

 ----